baeksh0420/maple-in-real-clothes/README.md

-# Dressing characters in real-world clothes (MapleStory ver)
+# Characters in real-world clothes (MapleStory ver)
 *Do you have a favorite outfit?
 And do you have a favorite game character?*<br>
 *Imagine how amazing it would be if your character were dressed in your favorite clothes!*<br>
 <br>